Sterling Hayden: Return to Hollywood

-He returned to the US and told the press "I feel a real obligation to make this a better country – and I believe the movies are the place to do it."

-Hayden returned to Paramount and was cast as one of several brothers in an aviation film, Blaze of Noon (1947).
+He returned to the United States and told the press, "I feel a real obligation to make this a better country – and I believe the movies are the place to do it."
+He signed a contract with Paramount and was cast as one of several brothers in an aviation film, Blaze of Noon (1947).
 The studio suspended him when he turned down a role in The Sainted Sisters.

-Hayden made two films for Pine Thomas Productions who distributed through Paramount: a western, El Paso (1949), supporting John Payne; and Manhandled (1949), a thriller with Dorothy Lamour.
+Hayden made two films for Pine Thomas Productions which distributed through Paramount: one was a Western, El Paso (1949), featuring John Payne; the other was Manhandled (1949), a thriller with Dorothy Lamour.
+In 1950, Hayden appeared in one of his most celebrated roles as the "hooligan" (tough guy) Dix Handley in the Academy Award-nominated film The Asphalt Jungle.